lpurdy01/crypto-knowledge-map/notes/What_Can_Go_Wrong_With_a_Transaction.md

-0{"What Can Go Wrong With a Transaction"}-->2["Security Concerns For the Whole Network"] 0{"What Can Go Wrong With a Transaction"}-->3["What is Self Custody"] 0{"What Can Go Wrong With a Transaction"}-->4["What is an Exchange"]
+0{"What Can Go Wrong With a Transaction"}-->2["Security Concerns For the Whole Network"] 0{"What Can Go Wrong With a Transaction"}-->3["What is Self Custody"] 0{"What Can Go Wrong With a Transaction"}-->4["What is an Exchange"] click 1 "../How_a_Transaction_Works" "How a Transaction Works" click 2 "../Security_Concerns_For_the_Whole_Network" "Security Concerns For the Whole Network" click 3 "../What_is_Self_Custody" "What is Self Custody" click 4 "../What_is_an_Exchange" "What is an Exchange"
 ```